bbc/newslabs-docs/docs/Juicer-2.md

 # The Juicer v2 API Documentation

 This is the active version of the Juicer API.
-See the [Juicer v1 API documentation](Juicer.html) for documentation for first version.
+See the [Juicer v1 API documentation](Juicer.html) for documentation for the first version.

 ## About the Juicer